charlyee/typescript-tutorials/README.md

 4: Now this JavaScript file produced is the same one that you added to your html file directly before in the script tags.

-With live reload enabled as soon as this JavaScript file is compiled from the TypeScript file your webpage should reload.
+With live reload enabled as soon as this JavaScript file is compiled from the TypeScript file your webpage should reload with the changes :)!

+#### PART 3: Running This TypeScript Code IN THE TERMINAL.
+NO HTML!

+For the majority of these TypeScript tutorials it is assumed that we will not actually have any HTML integration and that this will all be done in the terminal directly.
+HTML is nice, but for our purposes it clutters/clouds our actual concern: TYPESCRIPT.

+1: Install ts-node using the command `npm install typescript ts-node -g`

+2: Now you can run TypeScript files directly using `ts-node main.ts` where you could replace main.ts with whatever name you gave the TypeScript file.